 If you are familiar with theatre, you know nothing can be accomplished without the dedication of good directors, a hard-working crew, and trained techies.
 Indeed, the behind-the-scenes members are crucial to pull off a successful outcome.

-Meet the people needed for a successful showcase performance:
+So what is needed for a successful showcase performance?

 The Cast: The sellers, the crew, the techies (painters, carpet cleaners, electricians, etc.)

-Directors: The realtor, stager, lender, and title company
+Directors: The realtor, stager, lender, appraiser, and the title company

 In the end, in order to have a successful showcase performance, the cast and directors’ need to work in unison.
 A successful script and performance will most likely provide a monetary curtain call to be used toward “blocking” the next home.

-The above photo is of my children during their final curtain call performing, of all things, “Curtains”
+The photo is of my children during their final curtain call performing, of all things, “Curtains”